-With the unofficial start of summer just one week away, many of you are probably gearing up for a season of barbecue.
+With the unofficial start of summer just one week away, many of you are probably gearing up for barbecue season.
 To help you get your game face on, I teamed up with a few bloggers to bring you 50 recipe ideas for a smashing summer shindig.

 My contribution to our summer table is potato salad tossed in green goddess dressing.
 Green goddess is made from a mayonnaise and sour cream base cut with a splash of vinegar and lemon or lime juice and as many herbs as you like tossed in.

 Invented in 1923 at the luxurious Palace Hotel in San Francisco, legend has it a hotel chef invented the dish in honor of actor George Arliss who stayed at the hotel while performing in the play “The Green Goddess”.

 The original dressing called for scallions (or chives) and parsley, but the current hotel recipe adds chervil and tarragon to the mix.
 The version here takes a cue from both, using scallions, parsley, and tarragon.